khangtran85/Churn-Analysis-with-Supervised-and-Unsupervised-Learning/README.md

 - *Segment churned users based on behavior:* Group churned users by their behaviors and characteristics, highlighting differences between these groups, to inform targeted retention strategies and promotional offers.
 # Processing
+## Prepare the data

+## Predict churned users by using supervised learning model
+## Segment these churned users into groups by using unsupervised learning model
 # Recommendation